taw00/dashcore-rpm/README.source.md

 * In this github repo, we bucket the various versions into **stable**, **testing**, and **discontinued**.
   - "Stable" packages are found directly in the "source-packages" directory
-  - "Testing" (and release candidate), and "archived" packages have their own folders in the "source-packages" folder.
+  - "Testing" and "archived" packages have their own folders in the "source-packages" folder.
     ...the tree looks like this...

 ```